 Enrollment is limited in all of the Nursing programs.
 Students must first apply to the college.
 Admission to the college does not guarantee acceptance into the nursing program.
-Students are selected for admis-
+Students are selected for admission to the LPN to RN program from the program wait list.